ashish-256/task_dino/readme.md

 ## 🏛️ Citation
 Ashish Kumar Meena and Chandra Sekhar Seelamantula, "Augmentation Strategy for DINO in Glaucoma Classification," 2026.
+[To Appear]

 ## 🙏 Acknowledgements
 This work was carried out at the Spectrum Lab, Department of Electrical Engineering, Indian Institute of Science (IISc), Bengaluru, under the supervision of Prof. Chandra Sekhar Seelamantula.

-Funding support from **ZEISS India** and the **Kotak-IISc AI/ML Centre** is gratefully acknowledged.
+Funding support from **ZEISS India** and **Kotak-IISc AI/ML Centre** is gratefully acknowledged.